Insulin

 The human insulin protein is composed of 51 amino acids, and has a molecular mass of 5808 Da.
 It is a heterodimer of an A-chain and a B-chain, which are linked together by disulfide bonds.
 Insulin's structure varies slightly between species of animals.
 Insulin from non-human animal sources differs somewhat in effectiveness (in carbohydrate metabolism effects) from human insulin because of these variations.
 Porcine insulin is especially close to the human version, and was widely used to treat type 1 diabetics before human insulin could be produced in large quantities by recombinant DNA technologies.

 Insulin was the first peptide hormone discovered.
-Frederick Banting and Charles Herbert Best, working in the laboratory of J. J. R. Macleod at the University of Toronto, were the first to isolate insulin from dog pancreas in 1921.
+Frederick Banting and Charles Best, working in the laboratory of John Macleod at the University of Toronto, were the first to isolate insulin from dog pancreas in 1921.
 Frederick Sanger sequenced the amino acid structure in 1951, which made insulin the first protein to be fully sequenced.
 The crystal structure of insulin in the solid state was determined by Dorothy Hodgkin in 1969.
 Insulin is also the first protein to be chemically synthesised and produced by DNA recombinant technology.
 It is on the WHO Model List of Essential Medicines, the most important medications needed in a basic health system.